Brazil spying report gives Canada black eye - opposition leader

 "The Conservatives have simply shown that they have no ethical boundaries of any kind ... this a huge mistake," he added, saying there was clear evidence CSEC had been complicit in industrial espionage.

+Forster told a conference in Ottawa that everything CSEC did was legal and closely scrutinized by a separate, government-appointed commissioner.

-The allegations have soured ties with Brazil, a big trading partner for Canada.
+The spying allegations have soured ties with Brazil, an important trading partner for Canada.
 Brazilian President Dilma Rousseff on Monday demanded Canada explain what had happened.

-The Globo report alleged CSEC used software to map the Brazilian ministry's communications.
-It provided no details of the alleged spying other than a slide presented at an intelligence conference that mentioned the ministry.
+The Globo report alleged CSEC used software called Olympia to map the Brazilian ministry's communications, including Internet traffic, emails and telephone calls.
+The report provided no details of the alleged spying other than a slide presented at an intelligence conference that mentioned the ministry.

 The allegations have raised concerns that Canada could be gathering information abroad that would benefit its mining and energy companies.
 The Conservative government has been a vocal advocate for the country's resource sector.

-Citing government documents obtained under access to information legislation, Britain's Guardian newspaper said CSEC and other intelligence officials had met twice a year since 2005 with scores of Canadian energy companies.(link.reuters.com/pyb73v0)
+Citing government documents obtained under access to information legislation, Britain's Guardian newspaper said on Wednesday that CSEC and other Canadian intelligence officials had met twice a year since 2005 with scores of Canadian energy companies.(link.reuters.com/pyb73v0)

-Among those briefing were the Canadian Security Intelligence Service (CSIS) spy agency, the Royal Canadian Mounted Police and the government's Canadian Cyber Incident Response Centre.
+Among those briefing the industry were representatives of the Canadian Security Intelligence Service, the Royal Canadian Mounted Police and the government's Canadian Cyber Incident Response Centre.
 Topics included cyber threats and a case study on copper theft; two other topics were blanked out.

-Canada's Public Safety ministry confirmed such meetings had been held regularly since the September 11, 2001 attacks on the United States but declined to comment on what had been on the agenda.

-"It is standard practice for security agencies to discuss issues with Canadian industry in order to protect lives and sensitive infrastructure from terrorism and other threats," said ministry spokesman Jean Paul Duval.
+CSEC referred queries on the report to Public Safety Minister Stephen Blaney, who did not immediately respond to a request for comment.
+The Canadian Security Intelligence Service (CSIS) - Canada's spy agency - declined to comment on the meetings.

 "Enbridge representatives were unable to attend that May 2013 meeting.
 However, the purpose of the briefings is to provide a timely and relevant summary of current security issues that may have an impact on Canada's critical infrastructure," Enbridge spokesman Graham White said.

-He said the goal of the sessions was to make sure the industry is aware of potential security threats.
+He said the goal of the sessions was to make sure the industry is aware of potential security threats to enable it to take appropriate countermeasures "in an effort to protect critical Canadian energy and utility operations."

 (Additional reporting by Scott Haggett in Calgary; Editing by Jeffrey Hodgson and Eric Walsh)